Warwick: Waterways

 The Grand Union Canal passes through Warwick.
 The restored Saltisford Canal Arm is close to the town centre – it is a short branch of the Grand Union Canal, the remains of the original terminus of the Warwick and Birmingham Canal, dating back to 1799.
 The Saltisford Canal Trust has restored most of the surviving canal, which is now the mooring for colourful narrowboats and a waterside park open to the public.

 The River Avon which also passes through the town is not navigable as far as Warwick; the navigable stretch of the river currently ends at Stratford-upon-Avon.
 There have been proposals made to extend the Avon navigation to Warwick, which would involve the construction of seven new locks, some dredging, and some new canal sections.
 The most recent proposals, which would have seen the river linked with the Grand Union Canal at Warwick, failed to win the support of the local council in 2019.

 Air

 The nearest international airport to Warwick is Birmingham Airport, about 20 mi by road from the town centre.
 There also used to be a Royal Air Force station called RAF Warwick.

 Notable people

 Twin towns

-The town of Warwick has formal twinning arrangements with two European towns:
+The town of Warwick has formal twinning arrangements with three European towns: